PDF Embedder Blog

 If you want full control over how your PDFs display on your site, the PDF Embedder plugin is the answer.
 It’s a free solution that comes with a multitude of plaudits on the WordPress.org Plugin Directory.

-The PDF Embedder plugin.
+PDF Embedder Banner

 It’s as simple as using a File Block, but comes with a greater set of features and functionality: